1j01/98/jspaint/README.md

 ## Did you know?

 * You can drag the color box and tool box around if you grab them by the right place.
-  You can even drag them into a little window.
+  You can even drag them out into little windows.
-  You can dock the window back to the side by double-clicking on it's titlebar.
+  You can dock the windows back to the side by double-clicking on their titlebars.

 * In addition to the left-click foreground color and the right-click background color, there's also a third color you can access by holding <kbd>Ctrl</kbd> while you draw.
   It starts out with no color so you'll need to hold <kbd>Ctrl</kbd> and select a color first.
   The slightly fancy thing about this color is you can press and release <kbd>Ctrl</kbd> to switch colors while drawing.

+* You can apply image transformations like Flip/Rotate, Stretch/Skew or Invert (in the Image menu) either to the whole image or to a selection.
+If you make a selection with the Select or Free-Form Select tool, the transformations apply to the selection.

 * These Tips and Tricks from [a tutorial for MS Paint](http://www.albinoblacksheep.com/tutorial/mspaint) also work in JS Paint if they have a checkmark: